Available in a fully-online format.

 The registered nurse to Bachelor of Science in nursing (R.N. to B.S.N.) provides career mobility for the registered nurse.
 The coursework blends scientific and humanistic theories with nursing theories to provide graduates with a foundation for professional nursing practice.
 Graduates are prepared to function in primary, secondary, and tertiary care settings and in roles that are dependent, interdependent, or independent according to the level of care required.
 They are able to lead and influence colleagues and coworkers for the enhancement of their knowledge and skills, thereby effecting change to promote quality nursing care for clients in any health setting.
 The Bachelor of Science in nursing (B.S.N.) is designed to provide a foundation for higher degree programs in nursing.

 Special opportunities for our students: The R.N. to B.S.N. program provides career mobility for R.N.s who need the high flexibility that distance education can provide.
-Students are eligible for awards including membership in Sigma Theta Tau Rho Theta Chapter (honor society for nursing) and student awards.
+Students are eligible for awards including membership in Sigma Theta Tau Rho Theta Chapter (honor society for nursing).

 Admission requirements: To be admitted to the program, an applicant must: